mfsiat/notes/php_laravel/database_related.md

 - **Factory and Seeder** both are used for generating test data for the application.

+- **In short: we define data in factory and use the factory with seeder**.

 ## Database Seeder

 - It is used to populate tables with data.

+- To generate the data's inside the factory we use seeder.

+- we use artisan command to create the seeder.

+-

 ## Model Factories